aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Player UI/ItemList confirmation handling/Battle strategy list type.md

 - [ItemList](../../../ItemList/ItemList.md)'s `listredirect` is set to -1 (this is to workaround a potential [inlist issue](../../../ItemList/inlist%20issue.md))
 - `availabletargets` is set to the return of GetTattleable which is all `enemydata` whose `notattle` is false
 - If `availabletargets` is empty, PlayBuzzer is called followed by ReloadStrategy being called and invoked another time in 0.1 seconds.
-The method does the following:
+The method does the following (essentially denies the spy):
     - [currentaction](../Pick.md) is set to `StrategyList`
     - `helpboxid` is set to -1
     - A couple of [ItemList](../../../ItemList/ItemList.md) field are initialised (with an instance.`inputcooldown` of 5.0):